-Planned major street MacBeth Way and Lee Lane from the 2019 Carroll County Master Plan are recommended for removal.
+\Planned major street MacBeth Way and Lee Lane, from the 2014 Carroll County Master Plan as amended 2019, are recommended for removal.
 Most promising potential improvement #3 connecting sections of MacBeth Way and Lee Lane may not be feasible and other alternatives for connectivity should be explored.